Preventing Joint Deformity in Rheumatoid Arthritis: 7 Proven Strategies That Protect Your Joints

-Living with rheumatoid arthritis (RA) can feel like a constant battle against pain, stiffness, and fatigue.
+Living with rheumatoid arthritis can feel like a constant battle against pain, stiffness, and fatigue.
 I’ve seen firsthand how this condition can make even the simplest tasks—like buttoning a shirt or opening a jar—feel like a challenge.
 But here’s some good news: physical therapy can be a game-changer for managing RA symptoms, improving mobility, and even preventing long-term joint damage.
 If you’re tired of feeling like RA is in control, let’s dive into how the right movement and therapy techniques can help you take back your life.

 Why Physical Therapy Matters for Rheumatoid Arthritis